jaredpar/jaredpar.github.io/_posts/2008-11-13-comparing-continuations-in-c-and-f-part-3-double-wrong.md

         inner (fun x -> x )

-[Brian McNamara](http://lorgonblog.spaces.live.com/blog/) pointed out I wasn???t
-considering all of the call sites for this sample.??
-In addition to the recursive call to ???inner??? and the initial inner call, there is the actual recursive invocation of the of the continuations.??
-Effectively the ???inner??? function is building up a list of list of lambdas which call the combine function.??
-The output of the combine function is simply passed into the next lambda in the list.??
-The last lambda in the list is the identity lambda and returns the final call to combine.??
-This value is the actual value returned from the initial invocation ???cont acc???.??
+[Brian McNamara](http://lorgonblog.spaces.live.com/blog/) pointed out I wasn't considering all of the call sites for this sample.
+In addition to the recursive call to 'inner' and the initial inner call, there is the actual recursive invocation of the of the continuations.
+Effectively the 'inner' function is building up a list of list of lambdas which call the combine function.
+The output of the combine function is simply passed into the next lambda in the list.
+The last lambda in the list is the identity lambda and returns the final call to combine.
+This value is the actual value returned from the initial invocation 'cont acc'.
 Lambdas are methods under the hood.
 Without a tail instruction, this chain of lambda calls will just as easily overflow the stack.